Chronic Illness / Pain

-Tens of millions of Americans suffer from chronic pain — pain that lasts longer than six months.
+Tens of millions of Americans suffer from chronic illness and chronic pain — pain that lasts longer than six months.
 Chronic pain can be mild or excruciating, episodic or continuous, merely inconvenient or totally incapacitating.
 With chronic pain, signals of pain remain active in the nervous system for weeks, months, or even years.
 This can take both a physical and emotional toll on a person.

 The most common sources of pain stem from headaches, joint pain, pain from injury, and backaches.
 Other kinds of chronic pain include tendinitis, sinus pain, carpal tunnel syndrome, and pain affecting specific parts of the body, such as the shoulders, pelvis, and neck.
 Generalized muscle or nerve pain can also develop into a chronic condition.
 Chronic pain may originate with an initial trauma/injury or infection, or there may be an ongoing cause of pain.
 However, some people suffer chronic pain in the absence of any past injury or evidence of body damage.